 Rock climbing in Wales is very much split into a north – south divide, and includes every style of climbing to choose from.
 This includes everything from long multi-pitch routes and bouldering in the mountains of Snowdonia; sport climbing in old quarries, to sea cliff climbing in Pembroke and Gogarth.

 Snowdonia and North Wales contains some of the best and easy accessible rock climbing areas in Britain, as well as offering a great variety and styles of rock climbing.
 Llanberis is the heart of rock climbing in Snowdonia, with Llanberis Pass (simply known as “The Pass”) providing world class traditional multi-pitch climbing and bouldering on mountain rock.
-The Llanberis slate quarries have recently been comprehensively re-bolted providing a large number of sport routes from friendly F4’s to the top end of F8’s.
-Rock climbing on slate provides some fine and weird climbing that is unique to North Wales.
+The Llanberis slate quarries have recently been comprehensively re-bolted providing a large number of sport routes from friendly F4’s to the top end of F9’s.
+Rock climbing on slate provides some fine and weird climbing that is unique to North Wales that is covered in the North Wales Slate Guidebook.

 Just to the southwest of Snowdon are the areas of Tremadog and the Lleyn Peninsula that are traditionally dryer than the mountains of Snowdonia.
 Tremadog is definitely the more friendly area, providing multi-pitch traditional climbing up to around 100m long, as well as being home to many classic routes.
 Tremadog is a popular rock climbing area providing striking lines on golden dolerite rock, quick drying, as well as being close to the road and café.
 The sea cliffs of the Lleyn Peninsula provide some of the most adventurous climbing in North Wales.
 There the routes are on rock of varying quality, with some of the descents said to be more gripping than the climbs themselves!